-The land and waters known as Maine have been home to Wabanaki people for over 12,000 years.
-This vibrant exploration of Wabanaki histories and cultures spotlights three Wabanaki storytellers coming from three different nations and storytelling traditions.
-Jennifer Pictou (Mi’kmaq) regales with spirit stories told in the company of large puppets; Dwayne Tomah (Passamaquoddy), the youngest fluent speaker of Passamaquoddy, shares stories that showcase his native language; and John Bear Mitchell (Penobscot) captures the imagination with tales of Espun, a trickster.
-Artist and author Chris Newell (Passamaquoddy) intersperses each story with music and narration.
+The land and waters known as Maine have been home to Wabanaki People for over 12,000 years.
+This vibrant production of Wabanaki stories and music spotlights five Wabanaki artists coming from several different nations and traditions.
+Musician Tania Morey (Tobique) sings of the Wolastoq; Jennifer Pictou (Mi’kmaq) regales with spirit stories told in the company of a large puppet; Dwayne Tomah (Passamaquoddy) shares stories that showcase his native language, Passamaquoddy; and Jason Brown aka Firefly (Penobscot) electrifies with cutting-edge technology blended with ancient frequencies.
+Director, artist and author Chris Newell (Passamaquoddy) intersperses each with music and narration.

 SATURDAY, FEBRUARY 4, 2023 – 3PM

 Package and Save – Choose any 4 performances for a 10% discount or call 207.842.0800

 Exchanges – All tickets are exchangeable to another Portland Ovations performance within the season.
 Exchange requests must be made prior to the performance date of the original tickets.

 PortTIX is the trusted box office for purchasing Portland Ovations tickets.
 207.842.0800.

 Wheelchair accessible, Assisted hearing available.
 This performance will be ASL interpreted.
 Read more about accessibility at Merrill Auditorium.